-The majority of our patients use the NHS app as their online service provider.
+The majority of our patients use the NHS app or NHS Online as their online service provider.
 The app allows you to order repeat medication, view your coded clinical records and book appointments such as blood tests.
-You can also use the ask my GP function in the NHS app to submit an eConsult.
-For more information on eConsults see below.

 - NHS App Main Page